google/trillian/docs/Feature_Implementation_Matrix.md

 ##### PostgreSQL

-This implementation has been tested with PostgreSQL 17.0.
+This implementation has been tested with PostgreSQL 17.0 and 13.20.

-It's currently in alpha mode and is not yet in production use.
+It's currently in beta mode, and is used by some of Sectigo's current Trillian deployments.

 ### Monitoring